2nd year AI in Science and Society Track

 Throughout the entire 2nd year:

 The track thus consists of four 5 EC obligatory courses and one 5 EC elective course.
-Students admitted to the track may replace up to two courses by choosing suitable 5 EC courses from PSTS or other MSc programmes.
-MasterLab and the PSTS Skills Portfolio cannot be replaced.
-The replacement courses must be approved by the programme director as well as the track coordinator.
+Students admitted to the track may replace the elective course by choosing a suitable 5 EC course from other MSc programmes.
+The obligatory courses and MasterLab cannot be replaced.
+The replacement course must be approved by the programme director as well as the track coordinator.

 If a course provides a specific AI in Science and Society track assignment, students in this track must take that particular assignment.